udacity/fend-webpack-content/README.md

 ## Breakdown of steps:

+### 1. Adding an API call

+Title says it all, but I think this part is important because I have found that most webpack tutorials stop at a successful local build and never address how to deal with things like Express routes and API responses.

-### 1. Adding Webpack
+### 2. Adding Webpack

 Adds a webpack config file and the express-friendly architecture to go with it.
+I might break this step down into smaller chunks because this is a large step, but the idea is to set up Webpack with a webpack config file and start implementing some basic rules.

-### 2.
+### 3.